1. Our Collection of your Information

-If you reside in the European Economic Area or Switzerland, you may have the right to exercise additional rights available to you under applicable laws, including:
+Depending on where you reside, you may have the right to exercise additional rights available to you under applicable laws, including:

 - Right of erasure.
 You may have a broader right to erasure of personal data that we hold about you.
 For example, if it is no longer necessary in relation to the purposes for which it was originally collected.
 Please note, however, that we may need to retain certain information for record keeping purposes, to complete transactions or to comply with our legal obligations, among other things.

 - Right to object to processing.
-You may have the right to request that we stop processing your personal data or to stop sending you marketing communications.
+You may have the right to request that we stop processing your personal data, including the right to opt in or opt out of the sale of your Personal Data to third parties, or to stop sending you marketing communications.

 - Right to restrict processing.
 You may have the right to request that we restrict processing of your personal data in certain circumstances.
 For example, where you believe that the personal data we hold about you is inaccurate or unlawfully held.